 The CAP policy requires placement testing in reading, writing, and mathematics skills.
-Since understanding college-level texts is a key factor in student success, the student's assessed reading level determines eligibility for pre-college and college-level courses.
-Those for whom English is not a native language will be assessed for their skills in listening comprehension, reading comprehension, and English grammar.
+Since understanding collegelevel texts is a key factor in student success, the student's assessed reading level determines eligibility for pre-college and college-level courses.
+Those for whom English is not a native language will be assessed for their skills in listening comprehension, reading comprehension, English grammar, and language use.
 The CAP guidelines can be found at www. parkland.edu/assessment.